mweisel/cisco-iosxrv-vagrant-libvirt/README.md

 ==> R1: Waiting for domain to get an IP address...
 ==> R1: Waiting for SSH to become available...
 ==> R1: Configuring and enabling network interfaces...
-SSH connection was reset!
-This usually happens when the machine is taking too long to reboot.
-First, try reloading your machine with `vagrant reload`, since a simple restart sometimes fixes things.
-If that doesn't work, destroy your machine and recreate it with a `vagrant destroy` followed by a `vagrant up`.
-If that doesn't work, contact support.
 ```

-> Note

-Disregard the `SSH connection was reset!` error.
-The instance is ready for SSH.

 <pre>
 $ <b>vagrant ssh R1</b>